neurocyte/ghc-android/README.md

 mirror run:

     ./mirror {path to existing ghc clone}

+During ./build the GHC repo is cloned into appropriate path, e.g.:

+    ./build-android-14-arm-linux-androideabi-4.7/ghc

+So the mirror path can become this:

+    ./mirror build-android-14-arm-linux-androideabi-4.7/ghc

 This will build a mirror that will automatically be used by the build script to speed up cloning.